Ba4bes/GHActions-TTNL/README.md

 # GHActions-TTNL
-GitHub Actions to deploy to Azure: Take it to the next level
+🚀GitHub Actions to deploy to Azure: Take it to the next level

 Barbara Forbes
 [@ba4bes](https://twitter.com/ba4bes)